 At:

-This c++ unordered map method returns a reference to the value with the specified element as the key k .
+This C++ unordered map function retrieves a reference to the value associated with the specified key element, denoted as k.

 Begin:

-It provides a return value that is an iterator pointing to the first entry in the unordered map container.
+It offers a result that is an iterator indicating the initial entry in the unordered map container.

 End:

-The unordered map container bucket returns an iterator pointing to the location after the final element .
+The unordered map container's bucket function returns an iterator that points to the position following the last element stored in the container.

 Bucket:

-It returns the bucket number in the map's bucket count where the element with key k is placed.
+It provides the index of the bucket within the map's bucket count where the element associated with the key k is assigned.

 Bucket_count